kro0l1k/Cheap2Rich/README.md

     ```bash
     pip install -r requirements.txt
     ```

-2. Review the baseline results notebook to understand the approach
+2. (Optional) Generate data from Koch's model using scripts in `Koch_model_data_generation/`

-3. Run the main model using `Cheap2Rich.py`
+3. (Optional, requires 2.)Review the baseline results notebook to understand the approach

-4. (Optional) Generate new training data using scripts in `Koch_model_data_generation/`
+4. Run the main model using `Cheap2Rich.py`